It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 Tongue Weight

 It’s better to have a little more weight than you feel comfortable on the nose, than to have the nose too light.
-I’ve had many jet ski trailers smack me in the face because it was too tongue light.
+I’ve had many trailers smack me in the face because it was too tongue light.
 Not only that, but the less weight on the tongue means the trailer is bouncing more on the ball of your vehicle, and just the right hit could knock it loose.

 It’s a careful balance to find the best weight.
-Have have the dealership adjust the trailer for safe travel before leaving.
+Have the dealership adjust the trailer for safe travel before leaving.

 If your a beginner and you bought a high performance super charged model can’t you slow it down in another mode for beginners?
 I could buy a much smaller jet ski but you can’t get more power out of that, that would mean spending thousands more trading it in.
 With a high performance jet ski you can just change the mode for more power whenever you feel more comfortable.